 Steps for Forming an LLC and Electing S Corp Status in Wyoming

 Starting a Wyoming LLC and electing S corp tax status is easy.
-You can use our guides to start an LLC with the S corp status yourself, or you can hire a service provider like ZenBusiness to do it for you.
+You can use our guides to start an LLC with the S corp status yourself, or you can hire a service provider like Northwest to guide you through this process.